aCertainProgrammer/UnnamedDraftingTool/README.md

 ## Running the program

 ### On the website
-Head over to https://acertainprogrammer.github.io/UnnamedDraftingTool/ and you're good to go
+Head over to https://acertainprogrammer.github.io/UnnamedDraftingTool/ and you're good to go.

 ### Local installation
 The program can be used locally, as it has no backend.